MicrosoftDocs/bing-docs/bing-docs/bing-web-search/rank-results.md

 ---
-title: How to use rankings to display search results - Bing Web Search API
+title: How to use rankings to display search results
 titleSuffix: Bing Search Services
 description: Learn how to use ranking to display search results from the Bing Web Search API.
 services: bing-search-services